City Streetlight Conversion Project

 The new LED luminaires have an “Uplight” rating of 0.
 This means there is zero skyward-directed light to pollute the night sky.
 This is the key component of Dark Skies – less light in the sky.

-The color temperature of the LEDs will be 3000K.
+The color temperature of the LEDs will be less than 3000K.
 This is a Dark Sky-approved color temperature, while still providing plenty of color-true illumination to keep people and vehicles safe on the ground.

 What will be different about the LED streetlights?